 With the passage of the Telecommunications Act of 1996, Congress opened up the local exchange telephone markets to competition.
-Large incumbent local exchange companies fied service areas, must now make their services available for resale and lease components of their embedded network to new entrants.
+Large Incumbent Local Exchange Companies (ILECs) such as BellSouth and Century Tel, who previously operated as the only local carrier within their Commission certified service areas, must now make their services available for resale and lease components of their embedded network to new entrants sometimes referred to as Competitive Local Exchange Carriers (CLECs).
 New entrants into the local telephone market may also petition the Commission to open independent telephone company local service areas to competition.
 The introduction of local competition forced the Commission to set utility prices for retail telecommunication services using market based rather than cost based methodology.
 In 2005, the Alabama Legislature passed the Communications Reform Act.
 That Act, citing the competition that exists in the local telephone market, eliminated much of the Commission's authority over retail telecommunication services.
 Additionally, Commission jurisdiction was eliminated for all broadband services used for Internet delivery.
+The Commission did, however, retain full jurisdiction over wholesale telecommunications services and matters concerning Universal Service.